vvitchforest/Web_3D_Examples/3DModels/viewing/threejs.md

 ### Where to Use

-### Where to Use Three.js
+- Interactive product showcases to display objects in 3D

--Interactive product showcases to display objects in 3D -Web 3D games
+- Web 3D games
--Using WebXR features to create VR/AR experiences or games
+- Using WebXR features to create VR/AR experiences or games

 ### Webpages